servicegraph-foss/servicegraph-py/README.md

 - **None** for core DI functionality
 - Testing and Azure Functions integration may use appropriate external libraries

-This philosophy keeps dipy lean, predictable, and suitable for any Python environment without imposing additional complexity on your projects.
+This philosophy keeps servicegraph lean, predictable, and suitable for any Python environment without imposing additional complexity on your projects.

 ---